top of page

 Although Mr. Moore offered five acres of land many did not purchase up to five acres because each plot varied in size and price.
 For example, Lloyd Jackson bought his two-and-a-quarter acres for $56 (MCCC 1885: a) and George and

-Sarilla Scott bought four-and-half acres for $114 (MCCC 1885: b).
-All of the African American families‟ properties bordered Seven Locks Road (Conroy Road).
+Sarilla Scott bought four-and-a-half acres for $114 (MCCC 1885: b).
+All of the African American families' properties bordered Seven Locks Road (Conroy Road).

 Another family, Charles and Christina Brown, purchased their property from J.D.W.
 Moore on Dec 21 of 1885 for the $101 (MCCC 1885).
 Charles and Christina lived on their property along with their adopted daughter Lena Brown.
 (Jones 2010, 13)